qwergram/CS133Assignment/Notes/Project1.md

 The program that uses these classes should ask the user the number of elements they wish to enter.
 Using a variable of type `Comparable**`, you should dynamically allocate the array, then allow the user to enter in that many `DateTime` objects to the array.
-Using an enhanced **Optimized quicksort**, written by you, as described in class-- including a method to choose a pivot and utilization of a secondary sort for sub-arrays smaller than four or eight (your choice)-- (useable by any array of `Comparable` objects), you will sort the array, and print it out in sorted order.
+Using an enhanced **Optimized quicksort**, written by you, as described in class -- including a method to choose a pivot and utilization of a secondary sort for sub-arrays smaller than four or eight (your choice)-- (useable by any array of `Comparable` objects), you will sort the array, and print it out in sorted order.